 Note: All these points and more are covered in the AAMC’s step-by-step guide and are available as a PDF document titled “How to Create a Study Plan for the MCAT Exam” on the MCAT official website.

 The day of the MCAT Test always gives candidates the jitters!
-While there is not much one can do to help test-related nervousness, making a note of a few dos and don’ts will take the anxiety off as far as protocol and compliance are concerned.
-Here are a few very important points to make a note of for the test day:
+While there is not much one can do to help test-related nervousness, noting a few dos and don’ts will take the anxiety off regarding protocol and compliance.
+Here are a few crucial points to note for the test day:

 Checking In

-Candidates are required to check-in upon arriving at the test center.
+Candidates must check in upon arriving at the test center.
 The Test Administrator will ask them to sign in, present a valid form of ID, and have their palms digitally scanned.
-A test-day photo will also be taken.
+One will also take a test-day photo.

 Valid Identification

-Candidates will need to present a valid ID that meets the AAMC’s requirements for valid identification to enter the testing room.
-To comply with the AAMC’s requirements, the ID should:
+Candidates must present a valid ID that meets the AAMC’s requirements for accurate identification to enter the testing room.
+To comply with the AAMC’s needs, the ID should:

 The following IDs are not accepted: